 Pretty much everyone I've talked to about Chromebooks has either really resonated with the good things I say about them, or the other, much larger group, will look at me like I've started to speak an alien language.

-In this post I'll try to convince the second group about why Chromebooks really are great for so many things, and hopefully do my part to take away from the stigma that Chromebooks are only good for kids in grade school.
+Hopefully with this post I'll do my part to take away from the stigma that Chromebooks are only good for kids in grade school.

 First off, I want to touch on one of the largest misconceptions that is still tossed around about Chromebooks today.
 That being, you can only do things on a Chromebook that you can do in your browser.